timothyvanderaerden/ecto_mysql_extras/README.md

 ## Note

 Some queries use the `information_schema` table which can cause performance issues when executing on a busy system.
-Everywhere where possible the `performance_schema` is used instead, but depending on the version and database this might not be available.
+Use the `performance_schema` where possible, depending on the version and database this might not be available.

 ## Ecto MySQL Extras differences